-This year we will be offering 2 sizes of our year-round sustainable shares.
-Last year’s ¾ bushel boxes will be our normal size.
-These are the brown boxes that every sustainable share received last year.
-New for 2017 is a ½ bushel box share.
-Last year these were the white boxes, only for session shares.
+Again, this year we will be offering 2 sizes of our year-round sustainable shares.
+The ¾ bushel box is our regular size.
+These are the same brown boxes regular shareholders received last year.
+Our small size is a ½ bushel box share.
+These are the same white boxes small shareholders received last year.
 Both sizes are available in weekly and bi-weekly frequency.
-We will still be offering session shares, however, they will be by special request only.

 We will be accepting 5 sustainable worker shares this year.
 These shares will be for bi-weekly amounts only; no partial worker shares will be allowed.
 However, weekly shareholders can request a bi-weekly worker share and pay for a second bi-weekly share, if necessary.
 Worker shares will be awarded based on need, then in the order requests are received.
 These shares will require on-farm field work between mid-April and mid-October.
 This work will range the full gamut of farm work, from weeding to cleaning animal stalls to harvesting, especially weeding.
 The time and amount of work will be negotiated on an individual basis.
 If you wish to be considered for a worker share please explain your need for such a share.
 Please note that we are not going to go through anyone's financials or credit reports.
 We are just trying to get food to families who need it but cannot afford it.

 - Local Organically Grown Grains and Dry Beans

 - Locally Roasted Coffee